-In spite of weak local economic conditions, the Group performed competitively and managed to achieve a moderate growth in revenue from HK\$1,065 million to HK\$1,122 million, a rise of 5%.
-Profit attributable to shareholders increased significantly by 61%, from HK\$28 million to HK\$45 million.
-The revenue growth was mainly contributed by Sky Post, the Group's Chinese free daily and the Group's solid pillars, Hong Kong Economic Times, the flagship newspaper under the printed media segment and the financial news agency, information and solutions segment.
-The Board also recommends the payment of a final dividend of HK6.0 cents per share for the financial year ended 31 March 2015.
+The poor market sentiment has accelerated the transformation of the media industry, with more advertising spending shifting from print to digital.
+Under such challenging environment, the Group has continued to make reasonable progress on our strategic objectives and recorded growth for the financial year under review.
+Revenue increased moderately from HK\$1,122 million to HK\$1,176 million, a rise of 5%.
+Profit attributable to shareholders rose by 27%, from HK\$45 million to HK\$57 million.
+The revenue growth was mainly contributed by Sky Post, the Group's Chinese free daily and the Group's financial news agency, information and solutions businesses.
+The Board also recommends the payment of a final dividend of HK7.0 cents per share for the financial year ended 31 March 2016.